antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 quantization.
 The model is trained on various human voices.
 These voices are then treated as signals that are processed and framed using a hamming window.
 The STFT of each frame is calculated, and we apply mel-frequency wrapping.
-From this, we can caculate the mel-frequency cepstrum coefficients (mfcc) for each frame.
+From this, we can caculate the mel-frequency cepstrum coefficients (MFCC) for each frame.
 These coefficients are then treated as vectors that can be quantized to recognize patterns.
 We apply the LBG algorithm to create centroids from various clusters in the vector space.
 These centroids create a collection of codewords in a codebook